etiennejcharles/test-https-nextjs/README.md

 # Hello World example

-This example shows the most basic behind having an HTTPS with a self-signed certificate
+This example shows the most basic behind having an HTTPS with a self-signed certificate with nextjs and a custom server

 ## How to use